rbbozhilov/CarsBg-System/README.md

 # CarsBg-System

 The site is for selling cars.
-You can search for a car by criteria or upload a car for sell.
+You can search for a car by criteria or upload a car for sale.

 ## :hammer_and_pick: Used Technologies and languages
 - C#